macacajs/macacajs.github.io/_i18n/en/coverage.md

 ![](https://wx3.sinaimg.cn/large/6d308bd9gy1forl1pd99pj211x0rtgrt.jpg)

-React, Vue, and common front-end projects are supportd, [More sample](//github.com/macacajs/awesome-macaca#coverage).
+React, Vue, and common front-end projects are supportd.
+[More examples](//github.com/macacajs/awesome-macaca#coverage).

-**Note**：We use [istanbul](//github.com/gotwarlost/istanbul) for coverage, project should be instrumented before testing.
+**Note**：We use [istanbul](//github.com/gotwarlost/istanbul) for JavaScript code coverage.
+Project should be instrumented before testing.

 ---

 ## Android

-JaCoCo configuration on Andrid Studio by `Gradle` scripts.
+Using Android Studio 2.x as an example.
+The most common method is to introduce the Jacoco plug-in to enable the coverage switch in the `Gradle` script.

 ```gradle
 apply plugin: 'jacoco'